HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

 # Editing Presentation Template in Presentation Designer

-This section details how to edit a presentation template in Presentation Designer.
+This section details how to edit a presentation template in Presentation Designer using a sample scenario.

 To provide a comprehensive example, the goal is to have a **Content Section** presentation template for a **project page** which will display an **image of the project**, the **project title**, and **general information** by utilizing the capabilities of Presentation Designer.